codemaster05330/free-apps-store-system/README.md

 	4- edit dbsetup.php to choose admin credentials defaults are login mail: admin@domain.com ,password : admin
 	4- run dbsetup.php file to setup system tables
-	5- note that system will be empty ,you need to create develper account and add apps to it
+	5- note that system will be empty ,you need to create developer account and add apps to it

 finally